mzdravkov/mosquitoes/README.md

-# mosquitos
+# mosquitoes
-A playground to test some research ideas for defeating mosquitos.
+A playground to test some research ideas for defeating mosquitoes.

 ## Prerequisites: